ubc-library-rc/workflow-tools/content/survey-of-tools.md

 View slides here

+Jump to a tool:
+OSF
+Asana
+Trello
+JIRA and Confluence

 One major consideration is whether a tool is hosted in Canada.
 This information is usually found in terms of service under a section that explicitly addresses "storage" or "data privacy".
 Make sure you are aware of the risks.

 If a tool keeps data on US servers and does not have Canadian hosting options, do not share sensitive information using the tool.